baaivision/EVA/eva/README.md

 |:------------:|:------------------:|:------:|:------:| :------:|:------:|:------:|:------:|
 | EVA | 89.6 | 81.6 | 90.8 | 86.2 | 88.3 | 67.7 | 60.9 |

+> The top-1 accuracy of ImageNet-1K variants are better than the results we reported in our paper for we fix a bug.
+We will update the new results in the revision soon.

 For reference, [timm](https://github.com/rwightman/pytorch-image-models) collects some open-sourced state-of-the-art models' image classification results [here](https://github.com/rwightman/pytorch-image-models/tree/main/results).

 Compared with other open-sourced models, EVA achieves the state-of-the-art performance in all the classification benchmarks we evaluated.